 Full of green areas and attractions just waiting to be seen, Montreal is perfect for a trip at any time of the year.
-Even in winter, when temperatures are very cold, it has a charm all its own.
+Even in winter, when temperatures are freezing, it has a charm all its own.

 1. Place Jacques-Cartier

 We start the list of 10 things to see starting from the city center, its heart.
-One of the richest and most attractive areas, full of clubs and restaurants both on the square itself and in the alleys all around.
-Here they perform every day a large number of street artists, musicians, and performers of all kinds, in short, life certainly is not lacking!
+One of the richest and most attractive areas is full of clubs and restaurants both on the square itself and in the alleys.
+Here they perform a large number of street artists, musicians, and performers of all kinds every day.
+In short, life certainly is not lacking!

 2. Basilique Notre-Dame de Montréal